aforward9600/pokemonpalette/README.md

 # Pokémon Shin Red and Blue

+Version 1.00 release

+Download the IPS patch file of the version you want and apply it to its respective USA rom.

 This is a rom hack of pokemon red & blue based on the Pret team's disassembly.
 This is a mostly-vanilla hack that focuses on fixing glitches from the original game.
 Additionally, trainer AI routines are also improved and includes minimal quality-of-life improvements.